 Full Neutral - For 4-wire applications the neutral bus is rated 100% of main bus rating as standard.
-Half (50%) neutrals and neutral ratings up to a maximum of 6000 amperes are available as an option.
+Neutral ratings up to a maximum of 6000 amperes are available as an option.
 Ground - A ground bus is furnished the full length of the switchgear assembly and is fitted with terminals for purchaser's connections.

 Glass Reinforced Polyester and Ultramid Stand-Off Insulation System -Glass reinforced polyester has been used on both low- and medium-voltage switchgear for decades.
 By combining this industry proven material with Ultramid insulation, a total system providing exceptional mechanical and dielectric withstand strength, as well as high resistance to heat, flame, and moisture, is produced.
-Substantial testing to demonstrate accelerated effects of heating and cooling on the mechani cal and dielectric properties of this system prove it to provide superior performance for decades of troublefree operation.
+Substantial testing to demonstrate accelerated effects of heating and cooling on the mechanical and dielectric properties of this system prove it to provide superior performance for decades of trouble-free operation.

 Optional Conductor Insulation Covering - For applications requiring additional bus protection in harsh environments, Magnum DS Switchgear is designed for the addition of optional conductor insulation covering, in addition to providing full UL air clearance without insulation.
 This material is applied during the assembly of the bus and covers all vertical and horizontal phase bus bars.
 Removable boots provide access to section-to-section bus joints for inspection and maintenance purposes.
-Barriers - Optional grounded metal barriers isolate the main bus and connections from the cable compartment providing added safety to the workers while reducing the potential of objects falling into the bus compartment.